gh228df/Rainet-AI/README.md

 * Smarter caching / lower memory usage
 * Proper handling of revealed cards and partial knowledge
 * A much nicer frontend / GUI (the current one is very bare-bones)
-* Implementing more advanced minimax tricks (aspiration windows, iterative deepening refinements, etc.)
+* Implementing more advanced minimax tricks (iterative deepening refinements, etc.)

 **Contribution**
 ---------------------